 William Thomson, 1st Baron Kelvin, writing in 1883

-Currently, we support both Autocad 2010+ and ArcGIS 10+: the former has a workflow more suited to designers, while the latter includes more advanced capabilities for researchers and analysts.
-Additionally sDNA can be run standalone on shapefiles prepared in any other program, and developers can take advantage of our Python API for any purpose – including experiments in parametric design.
+Currently, we support the following software: Autocad 2010+, ArcGIS 10.1+, QGIS 2.13+.
+The former has a workflow more suited to designers, while the latter have more advanced capabilities for researchers and analysts.
+Additionally sDNA can be scripted from the command line, and developers can take advantage of our Python API for any purpose – including experiments in parametric design.

 - Industry standard data compatibility.
 Use off-the-shelf Ordnance Survey data and a variety of other spatial formats with a minimum of preparation.

-- Universal network analysis standard. sDNA uses the network link (the fundamental “atom” from which all networks are constructed) as the base unit of analysis, giving repeatable results not achievable with other spatial units (such as axial lines and address points) and avoiding the modifiable link unit problem.
+- Universal network analysis standard. sDNA uses the network link (the fundamental “atom” from which all networks are constructed) as the base unit of analysis, ensuring compatibility with common data standards.

 - Complex foundations, quick and simple to use.
 Use angular analysis as a proxy for human perception of route cost.
 (Metric and custom analyses available too).